ibm-cloud-docs/openwhisk/actions.md

   {: screen}

   Tips:
-  - If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>` with your create command instead of the local path to your app.
+  - If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG` with your create command instead of the local path to your app.
+Manage your images well by not using the `latest` tag whenever possible.
+When the `latest` tag is used, the image with that tag is used, which might not always be the most recently created image.
   - To save on cost, you can set limits.
       - To set a limit for memory usage, include `--memory VALUE` with your create command, where the value is in megabytes.
       - To set a timeout, include `--timeout VALUE` with your create command, where the value is in milliseconds.